Firefighter – Regina – 2022

 - International Fire Service Accreditation Congress (IFSAC) or Pro Board Certification for National Fire Protection Association (NFPA) 1001 Level I and II.

 - Primary Care Paramedic (PCP) Certification and must possess a current practicing license in the Province of Saskatchewan.
-Copy of Saskatchewan license, current PCP 2011 NOCP, ITLS and CPR certificates.
+Copy of Saskatchewan license, current PCP 2011 NOCP, ITLS and CPR certificates. *Please note that at this time, we will also accept proof of successful completion of Primary Care Paramedic and a restricted license with the ability to obtain the COPR during the probationary period.

 - Must possess a valid driver’s license with air brake endorsement.
 A Class 3A is an asset.
 Submit the front and back of your license.

-All fire fighter recruits must:
+All Firefighter recruits must:

 - Have the ability to understand and execute oral and written instructions, act quickly and calmly in emergency situations, and be able to establish and maintain effective working relationships